I want to give you a step by step guide on how to introduce yourself to a new project team.

 And the process here is similar:

 You need to ask your boss to send an email and introduce you as a project manager.
-Then, you will follow up with your email where you will introduce yourself from the perspective of a leader.
+Then, you will follow up with your email, where you will introduce yourself from a leader’s perspective.

 If these stakeholders are collocated in one office, you DO WANT to meet them in person.

 But you again want to ask someone to introduce you to these people.

 On this personal meeting, you ask the same three questions:

 - What do they do on the project?

 - What do they like about the project?

 - What are the main challenges that they see from their perspective regarding this project that you should be aware of?

 Note it down!